-- All cargo spilled on WSDOT property will be removed at the owner's expense if the owner can be identified.
-A determination that the cargo is hazardous material will necessitate the procedures outlined earlier.
-State law (RCW 4.24.314) dictates that the responsible party has the responsibility for clean-up of hazardous materials. - If the spilled cargo is known or suspected to be hazardous, stay safely back from the hazard, establish traffic control, and call the Washington State Patrol who will notify the Department of Ecology Spill Response Team.
-If a risk assessment is performed to determine there are no life safety issues, and the container is not leaking or severely damaged, it can be removed to the edge of the shoulder to allow traffic flow if this action must be taken prior to Ecology's arrival at the scene.
-It should not be taken back to the maintenance facility. - If dropped material is identified as non-hazardous and is reusable it should be returned to the maintenance facility.
-After a determination of ownership is made and if the commodity is not reclaimed within 30 days it becomes the property of the department and may be used for it's intended purpose, if appropriate.
+- All cargo abandoned on WSDOT property will be removed at the owner's expense if the owner can be identified.
+A determination that the cargo is a hazardous material will necessitate the procedures outlined earlier.
+State law (RCW 4.24.314) dictates that the responsible party has the responsibility for clean-up of hazardous materials. - For known or suspected hazardous cargo, stay safely back from the cargo, establish traffic control, and call the WSP.
+WSP who will notify the Department of Ecology Spill Response Team.
+If the risk assessment determines that there are no life safety issues, and the container does not appear to have a leak or severe damage, it can be removed to the edge of the shoulder to allow traffic flow prior to Ecology's arrival on-scene.
+Do not take it back to the maintenance facility. - If identified as non-hazardous and reusable, move the abandoned material to the maintenance facility.
+If not reclaimed within 30 days it becomes the property of the department and may be used for its intended purpose, if appropriate.